vojtechpulec/english-for-designers/02-first-impressions/index.md

 # 👋 Hi!

 I'm Vojtěch Pulec, a young **graphic designer** based near Prague.
-Apart from design, I'm tapped into **music and fashion.** I'm also an Arsenal fan, and i enjoy gaming in my free time.
+Apart from design, I'm tapped into **music and fashion.** I'm also an Arsenal fan, and i enjoy gaming in my free time!

 ## About Vojtěch Pulec